 AND LEARN ABOUT MARKETING ON THE INTERNET?

-Volunteers are needed to help the Friends of the Library sell books on Amazon.com.
-If you can spare a couple of hours in the morning on one or more days per week, call Frank Ridley at 203-634-0072.
-The sales activities are located at the Friends Downtown Book Store and Coffee Shop, 1 Colony St. Meriden .
+Volunteers are needed to help the Friends of the Library sell books in the Bookstore or on Amazon.com.
+If you can spare a couple of hours in the morning on one or more days per week, call the Bookstore at (203) 639-1505.
+The sales activities are located at the Friends Bookstore, 105 Miller St., Meriden .
 All proceeds from the sales go to support the library.
+For details, click here.

 Got an hour a week to spare?
 Why not put it to good use, helping to make a kid strong; strong enough to refuse drugs and alcohol, strong enough to stay in school, strong enough to stay out of gangs.